JennEYoon/datasciY/datasciY.com/readme.md

 # ReadMe on datasciY.com folder

+Only hosted files are in this folder, "datasciY.com."

+***NOTE: KEEP BOOKS out of folder, incur large transfer out fees on AWS!!!!***
+Even without any internal links, Google Search finds documents, then incur transfer out fees from people searching for free books online.

 ### Links to preview HTML pages on Github.